 1. Biking Shorts

 Take note that this is different from your regular street shorts.
-Bike shorts are more stretchable.
-This means you will enjoy more freedom to move your thighs and legs.
+Bike shorts are highly stretchable.
+This means your legs will enjoy more freedom as you pedal.

 Moreover, bike shorts come with a padded crotch liner.
-This protects against wick moisture and friction.
+This protects against moisture and friction.

 2. Quality Jersey